pierre01/TimerFaceMockup/README.md

 # C# MAUI TimerFaceMockup
-Cross platform Timer Mockup with animation and TTS sample using MAUI for Android, Windows and IOS Shows Graphics, Animations TextToSpeech and PeriodicTimer
+Cross platform (MAUI) Timer Mockup with animation and TTS sample using MAUI for Android, Windows and IOS Shows Graphics, Animations TextToSpeech and PeriodicTimer